Sebastián Yatra: 2019–present: Dharma

 In June 2019, Yatra released the track "Runaway" with Daddy Yankee and Natti Natasha, featuring the Jonas Brothers.
 "Runaway" is the first bilingual song Yatra has released.
 After writing the chorus in English, Yatra realized that he wanted a mainstream English-language musician to feature on the track, putting the recording of the song on hold for two years while he searched for the right collaborators.
 Commenting on the song, Yatra stated, "you feel the happiness in the track."
 Yatra performed the song alongside Natti Natasha, Daddy Yankee, and the Jonas Brothers on the opening night of the Jonas Brothers' Happiness Begins Tour in Miami.

-His single "Oye", featuring Argentine singer Tini, reached number one on the Billboard Argentina Hot 100 for the week of October 26, 2019.
+His single "Oye", featuring Argentine singer Tini, reached number one on the Billboard Argentina Hot 100 for the week of 26 October 2019.
 The music video received more than 40 million views in the two weeks after it was released on YouTube.
 In October 2019 he was involved in political controversies after expressing his support for the politicians and candidates of the Colombian far-right, including controversial former president Álvaro Uribe.
-Yatra collaborated with Mexican rock group Maná in November 2019 to release a new version of the group's 1995 single “No Ha Parado De Llover”.
+Yatra collaborated with Mexican rock group Maná in November 2019 to release a new version of the group's 1995 single "No Ha Parado De Llover".
 The song's music video, which partially centers around a fatal car accident, serves as a public service announcement against texting and driving.
 Maná initiated the collaboration after seeing Yatra cover the song at the 2018 Grammys gala.

 Yatra has publicly advocated for fans to practice social distancing to stop the spread of COVID-19.
 In March 2020, he began reading children's books on Instagram Live every night at 8pm EST. Also in March 2020, he released a remix of his Fantasía song "Falta Amor" featuring Ricky Martin.
 On the collaboration, Yatra reflected, "Singing with Ricky Martin is just insane.
 I would have never thought it possible in [this] lifetime.
-It’s huge not only as a Latino, but for any person that loves music.”
-He announced that he will be the opening act for Martin and Enrique Iglesias's US tour, which is planned to take place from September 5 to October 30, 2021.
+It's huge not only as a Latino, but for any person that loves music."
+He announced that he will be the opening act for Martin and Enrique Iglesias's US tour, which is planned to take place from 5 September to 30 October 2021.

 In 2021, Yatra recorded the Spanish song "Dos Oruguitas" and its English language version, "Two Oruguitas" for the soundtrack of the Disney animated film Encanto.
 The song, written by Lin-Manuel Miranda, represented Yatra's first inclusion on a Disney movie soundtrack and the accomplishment of a personal goal: "It's always been a dream of mine to be a part of a Disney movie and it really hits the heart when it's a Disney movie about my country and showing the best of what we have to offer, which is love and family and miracles," Yatra noted.
 "Dos Oruguitas" was one of five songs nominated for Best Original Song for the 2022 Oscars.
-On February 22, 2022, Yatra revealed the North America dates for his Dharma World Tour.
+On 22 February 2022, Yatra revealed the North America dates for his Dharma World Tour.